Council Hall

 Finally, the king sends a dozen masters to capture B’tzel.

-“Perhaps,” thinks the king, “they will drive him out of Tshuan into one of the distant lands, where we will no longer hear of him.”
+“Perhaps,” thinks the king, “this will drive him out of Tshuan into one of the distant lands, where we will no longer hear of him.”

-One morning, B’tzel rises early on the web to glide to Kirol City, and meet with one of the guilds.
+The next morning, he rises early on the web to glide to Kirol City, and meet with one of the guilds.

 He wants their advice on establishing the first formal guild in Tshuan.

-While he is away, masters and soldiers came to his house.
+While he is away, masters come again to his house, this time with soldiers.

 “He’s gone,” say the soldiers.